George Wise (Australian politician): Political career

 In 1906 when George Wise when was first elected to parliament a journalist described him as ‘a small figure, [with] a picturesquely bald head, two bright and restless eyes, and a mouth with a distinctly humorous twist to it’ – and always ‘an industrious political organiser’.
 Wise recalled that he got a taste for politics by watching the great democrat George Higinbotham debate in the legislative assembly in the late 1860s.
 Certainly Wise's politics were always progressive.
 In 1887 when he was both the Mayor of Sale and the President of the Sale branch of the ANA, he told a meeting of the branch that ‘The wealthier or so-called upper classes can no longer treat the laboring and poorer classes as so much machinery to be worked at high pressure ...
 Man must begin to realise that his fellow man is a being like himself’.

 On 22 February 1917, following the events of the Australian Labor Party split of 1916, Wise announced that he would support the Nationalist government that included many of his former Protectionist colleagues.
 He was easily re-elected at the 1917 election.
 Prime Minister Billy Hughes appointed him an honorary minister assisting the Minister for Defence from March 1918 to February 1920.
 He was Postmaster-General from February 1920 in the Fifth Hughes Ministry, but lost his position in the reshuffle when Stanley Bruce was brought into the ministry in December 1921.
 He was almost defeated in 1919 by a candidate from the newly formed the Country Party, and lost to the Country Party candidate, Thomas Paterson, in 1922.
 Wise failed to win the seat back in 1925 and 1928.

 Australian Natives' Association

 George Henry Wise helped found the Sale branch of the Australian Natives' Association (ANA) in 1886, becoming its first president, and joined the board of directors in 1887.
 He was elected Chief President in 1892, and retained close links with the association for the next fifty years.

 In 1887 he was both the mayor of Sale and the president of the Sale branch of the ANA.
 He became the Chief President of the ANA in 1891 and was a long-term member of the board of directors.
 Wise worked tirelessly to federate Australia on a democratic basis.

 Later life

-He continued to practice as a solicitor until 1948 two years before his death at 97 years of age. and He died in Sale in 1950, survived by three daughters and a son.
+He continued to practice as a solicitor until 1948, two years before his death at 97 years of age.
+He died in Sale in 1950, survived by three daughters and a son.